 The sex scenes were skillfully executed drawing a balance between sex as we know it (ordinary, missionary style) and sex in its new shapes and forms with a woman not afraid to ask for it.
 In some African contexts, women aim to please the men while holding themselves back but in this case, Ameena sought to please and be pleased.
 It was liberating for her to desire and explore sex and the different sex styles.

-The novel is well researched and provides great insights into mining in Congo.
+The novel is well-researched and provides great insights into mining in Congo.
 It is no wonder that with all the minerals the country has, it is still ravaged by poverty.
 The World is Ours gives insight into what and how capitalists are profiting from gold with the help of the locals.
 I felt like I understood how it all works.

-The novel also reveals inside information about Kampala streetlife.
+The novel also reveals inside information about Kampala street life.
 As one who has seen street kids in Kampala, I wondered how the streets worked.
 Though fictional, the novel weaves a believable tale of what life is like for them.

 The World Is Ours is a perfect blend of romance and adventure with the right dosage of plot twists to get you desiring to fling the novel away or humphing in exasperation at the choices of the characters.
-Honestly, the ending was superb.
+The ending was superb.
 It felt like the perfect way to end an endless plot full of dark twists and turns.